 Prior Learning Assessment

-Provisional Entry: Prospective students must provide verification of nursing credentials at the first class session.
+Provisional Entry: Students must provide verification of nursing credentials before or at the first class session.

 Program Course Sequence

 All three class of the Nurse Refresher program must be completed within 12 months from the start of the program.